JaylyDev/jaylydev.github.io/posts/statistics.md

 | Item Picked Up | Tracks the number of dropped items a player picked up.                      |
 | Item Dropped   | Counts the number of items of a specific type from player's inventory.      |

 > [!NOTE]
-> The add-on also records item statistics for custom items, but translation for custom items may not be displayed properly in the items selection form.
+> The add-on also records item statistics for custom items, but icons for custom items may not be displayed properly in the items selection form.

 ## Mob Statistics